hominids/home/README.md

-## Hominid Landing Page 🖥 💻 📱

-### What is Hominid? - A Human ID?
-"The only plan is that there is no plan."
-Hominid is an experimental community that tests and integrates blockchain applications such as the Habitat rollup and its voting modules.
-The name "Hominid" is derived from the evolutionary branch of great apes in which humans have decended.
-The name is also a play on the phrase "Human ID", and thus it may fit within the category of an identity management ∂App, much like the [Origin Identity Playground](https://github.com/OriginProtocol/origin-playground), [Universal Profile Accounts](http://universalprofile.cloud/), and/or a multisig that utilizes polymorphic biometric data (fingerprint, eyescan, faceID, voice recognition, etc) and human DNA (buccal swabs / polymerase chain reaction(PCR)) as zero-knowledge signatures.
-Clearly, identity is a broad term that may encompass many aspects of a human, and thus high transactional throughput may be a preparatory measure for success.
-While the management of identity on Layer 1 Ethereum would require excessive gas fees, Layer 2 rollups may provide an ideal environment for such applications.

-While these ideas and inferences may never come to fruition, important resulting coversations around ethics, product-design, and/or infrastructure for decentralized self-sovereign identity is amplifed.
-These discussions are always welcome at Hominid!

-### Why Next.js?
-Nextjs can use well-supported react packages and can be integrated with the Truffle Framework to build ∂Apps.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

 First, run the development server:

-*** suggested: use yarn
 ```bash
 npm run dev
 # or